Yemen: Nobel Peace Prize winner smeared in online campaign | DW | 13.05.2020

-Since her appointment to the Facebook oversight board, Yemeni Nobel Peace Prize winner Tawakkol Karman has faced hostility from Arab state media and social networks.
-The motives seem transparent.
+Since her appointment to the Facebook oversight board, Yemeni Nobel Peace Prize winner Tawakkol Karman has faced hostility from Arab state media and social media users, who accuse her of Islamist ties.

 Yemeni human rights activist and winner of the 2011 Nobel Peace Prize Tawakkol Karman said she has been bullied and subjected to an ugly media campaign, after being named as one of 20 members of a new Facebook oversight board last week.

-But the board has also been construed as having political influence, leading to accusations by some Arab media that Karman's alleged association with the Muslim Brotherhood would color her decisions.
+But the board has also been construed as having political influence, leading to accusations by some Arab media that Karman's alleged association with the Muslim Brotherhood (MB), an influential group that advocates political Islam, would color her decisions.

 On Monday, Karman wrote on Twitter that she hoped to be safe from the saw that was used to dismember the body of Jamal Khashoggi — a reference to the 2018 murder of the Saudi journalist, allegedly carried out at the behest of the highest levels of the Saudi state.

-Tweets in English and Arabic directed at Karman have called her a "terrorist" and a "dog from Qatar," referring to the Gulf state considered sympathetic to the Muslim Brotherhood (MB) — an influential group that advocates political Islam.
+Tweets in English and Arabic directed at Karman have called her a "terrorist" and a "dog from Qatar," referring to the Gulf state considered sympathetic to the Muslim Brotherhood.

 Extremist or human rights defender?